-Most of averaging algorithms proposed in the literature are based on pairwise averaging methods.
+Most averaging algorithms proposed in the literature are based on pairwise averaging methods.
 Such strategies are really dependent of the order in which the series are taken into account with no guarantee to obtain the same accuracy with a different order.
-Because of such a limitation, recently two kinds of global approaches have been developed: DTW Barycenter averaging from Petitjean et al. and softDTW from Cuturi and al. The main advantage of these methods is that series are averaged alltogether and therefore there is no impact on the order of consideration of series.
+Because of such a limitation, recently two kinds of global approaches have been developed: DTW Barycenter averaging (DBA) from Petitjean et al. and softDTW from Cuturi and al. The main advantage of these methods is that series are averaged altogether and therefore there is no impact on the order of consideration of series.

 This approach aims to compute an “average” sequence, called barycenter, such as the sum of squared DTW between the barycenter and the set of considered sequences is minimum.
 This is done iteratively and coordinate by coordinate: in other words, each coordinate of the averaged sequence is the barycenter of the associated coordinates of the set of series.
 Therefore, the sum of squared is minimized locally leading to minimize the total sum of squared DTW similarities.

 In this approach, the average sequence is defined as the minimum of a weighted sum of soft-DTW distances between the set of series and the average one.
 The weights depend on a set of coefficients which can be different for each sequence in the set (but normalized such that their sum equals 1) and divided by the product of lengths of the considered sequence and the average one.